New York AG says Trump's company deceived banks and tax authorities - ExBulletin

 New York AG says Trump’s company deceived banks and tax authorities

-NEW YORK (AP) The New York Attorney General says his investigators have uncovered evidence that former President Donald Trump’s company used fraudulent or misleading appraisals of his golf clubs, skyscrapers and other property to get loans and tax benefits.
+NEW YORK The New York Attorney General’s Office told a court on Tuesday evening that its investigators had uncovered evidence that President Donald Trump’s former company used fraudulent or misleading asset appraisals to obtain loans and benefits tax.

-In a filing late Tuesday, attorneys for Attorney General Letitia James told a judge they had not decided whether to pursue legal action in relation to the allegations, but that investigators should be allowed to question Trump. and her two eldest children under oath as part of the civil investigation.
+The court filing said state authorities have not yet decided whether to pursue civil legal action in connection with the allegations, but investigators are expected to interview Trump and his two eldest children as part of the investigation. ‘investigation.

-Court documents contain the attorney general’s most detailed account to date of a long-running investigation into allegations that the Trump company overstated the value of its holdings to impress lenders or misrepresented land values to reduce its tax burden.
+In court papers, Attorney General Letitia James’s office gave its most detailed account yet of a long-running investigation into allegations that Trump’s company overstated the value of assets to secure bailout terms. favorable loan, or distorted the value of land to reduce its tax burden.

-The Trump Organization, James’s office said, overstated the value of land donations made in New York and California on documents submitted to the IRS to justify several million dollars in tax deductions.
+The Trump Organization, she said, had overstated the value of land donations made in New York and California on documents submitted to the IRS to justify several million dollars in tax deductions.

-In giving estimates of Trump’s wealth, the company misstated the size of its Manhattan penthouse, saying it was nearly three times its actual size, a difference in value of about $200 million, a said James’s office, citing deposition testimony from longtime Trump finance chief Allen Weisselberg, who was charged last year with tax evasion in a parallel criminal investigation.
+The company misreported the size of Trump’s Manhattan penthouse, saying it was nearly three times its actual size, a difference in value of about $200 million, James’ office said, citing testimony from longtime Trump finance chief Allen Weisselberg, who was charged last year with tax evasion in a parallel criminal investigation.

 James’ office detailed its findings in a lawsuit seeking to force Trump, his daughter Ivanka Trump and son Donald Trump Jr. to comply with subpoenas demanding their testimony.

-Donald Trump Jr. said on Twitter that the investigation was nothing more than political retribution by him on behalf of the entire Dem party.
-She should be expelled!

-The disclosure comes as Trump laid the groundwork for a possible 2024 return to the presidency campaign.
-He held his first rally of the new year last weekend in Arizona, where he slammed monsters who use the law enforcement for political reprisals at the local level. , state and federal and released an anti-James video highlighting his past anti-Trump statements.

-Trump’s legal team sought to block subpoenas and last month asked a federal court to end the investigation into James.
-This trial is ongoing.
-His attorneys say James is wrongfully trying to obtain testimony in his civil investigation that could be used in a parallel criminal investigation overseen by Manhattan District Attorney Alvin Bragg.
+Trump’s legal team has sought to block the subpoenas, calling them an unprecedented and unconstitutional move.”
+They say James is wrongfully trying to obtain testimony that could be used in the parallel criminal investigation, overseen by Manhattan District Attorney Alvin Bragg.

+Trump sued James in federal court last month, seeking to end his investigation.
+In the lawsuit, his attorneys claimed the attorney general, a Democrat, violated Republicans’ constitutional rights in a thinly veiled effort to publicly slander Trump and his associates.

+In the past, the former Republican president has denounced the James Inquiry and the Bragg Inquiry as part of a witch hunt.”

-In a statement on Tuesday evening, James’ office said the evidence gathered so far shows his investigation should continue unhindered.
+In a statement on Tuesday evening, James’ office said it had not decided whether or not to pursue legal action, but said the evidence gathered so far shows the investigation should continue without hindrance.

-Although James’s investigation is separate from the criminal investigation, his office has been involved in both, sending multiple attorneys to work side-by-side with prosecutors from the Manhattan District Attorney’s Office.
+Although James’ civil investigation is separate from the criminal investigation, his office has been involved in both, sending multiple attorneys to work side-by-side with prosecutors from the Manhattan District Attorney’s Office.

-James’ office said that under state law, he can seek a wide range of remedies against companies found guilty of commercial fraud, including revocation of licenses to do business in the state, seek the removal of company executives or seek restitution and return of ill-gotten gains. earnings.
+James’ office said that under state law, he could seek a wide range of remedies against companies found guilty of commercial fraud, including revocation of a license to do business in the State, removal of an officer or director from the board of directors, and restitution and disgorgement of ill-gotten gains.

 In court documents, James’ office said the evidence shows the Trump Company:

-Listed his Seven Springs estate in upstate New York as worth $291 million, based on a dubious assumption that he could rake in $161 million by building nine luxury homes.
+–Listed his Seven Springs estate in upstate New York as worth $291 million, based on the dubious assumption that he could rake in $161 million by building nine luxury homes.

-Added a brand premium of 15% to 30% to the value of some properties because they bore the Trump name, despite financial statements explicitly stating they did not incorporate brand value.
+– Added a brand premium of 15% to 30% to the value of some properties because they bore Trump’s name, despite financial statements explicitly stating they did not incorporate brand value.

-Inflated the value of a suburban New York golf club by millions of dollars by counting membership fees that weren’t sold or were never paid.
+— Inflated the value of a suburban New York golf club by millions of dollars by counting membership fees that weren’t sold or never paid.

-Valued a Park Avenue condominium tower at $350 million, based on proceeds it could make from unsold units, even though many of those apartments were likely to sell for less because they were covered by laws rent stabilization.
+–Valued a Park Avenue condominium tower at $350 million, based on proceeds it could make from unsold units, even though many of those apartments were likely to sell for less because they were covered by the rent stabilization laws.

 Estimated an apartment rented to Ivanka Trump at $25 million, although she had an option to buy it for $8.5 million.

-Said in documents that his stake in an office building, 40 Wall Street, was worth between $525 million and $602 million, two to three times the estimate made by appraisers working for lender Capital One.
+– Said in documents that his stake in an office building, 40 Wall Street, was worth between $525 million and $602 million, between two and three times the estimate made by appraisers working for lender Capital One.

-A judge previously sided with James on an earlier request to question another son of Trump, Trump Organization executive Eric Trump, who eventually sat down for a deposition but declined to answer to certain questions.
+A judge has already sided with James in an earlier request to question another son of Trump, Trump Organization executive Eric Trump, who eventually sat for a deposition but declined to answer some questions.

 Last year, the Manhattan District Attorney filed tax evasion charges against the Trump Organization and Weisselberg, its longtime chief financial officer.

-Weisselberg pleaded not guilty to charges alleging he and the company evaded employee benefit taxes paid to executives.
+Weisselberg pleaded not guilty to charges alleging he and the company evaded taxes on lucrative employee benefits paid to executives.

+Both investigations are at least partly related to allegations made in news reports and by Trump’s former personal attorney, Michael Cohen, that Trump had a habit of misrepresenting the value of assets.

-The revelations about the attorney general’s probe came the same day Trump ally Rudy Giuliani and other members of the legal team who were seeking to overturn the results of the 2020 presidential election were subpoenaed. by a House committee investigating the U.S. Capitol insurrection.
+The revelations about the attorney general’s investigation came the same day that Trump ally Rudy Giuliani and other members of the legal team who had sought to overturn the results of the 2020 presidential election were assigned to to appear by a House committee investigating the U.S. Capitol insurrection.

 Sources